-Beyond these important beliefs which underlie all entry-level practice, is the understanding that Doctor of Occupational Therapy programs must assume responsibility for building advanced knowledge in the field, adopting technology to transform practice, and fostering interpersonal skills that are necessary for tomorrow's healthcare leaders.
+Beyond these important beliefs which underlie all entry-level practice, is the understanding that Doctor of Occupational Therapy programs must assume responsibility for building advanced knowledge in the field, adopting technology to transform learning and practice, increasing access to the profession, and fostering interpersonal skills that are necessary for tomorrow's healthcare leaders.
 It is also incumbent upon health-related educational programs to create a responsive intraprofessional and interprofessional healthcare workforce that is prepared for 21st Century collaborative practice.